kawojue/kawojue/README.md

 Software Engineer.
 ------------------

 I'm an experienced, impact driven developer.
-I've been learning to code of 3years.
-I've more experiences in the Frontend development and really good at problem solving.
+I've been learning to code for 3years.
+I've more experiences in the Frontend and Backend Web Development and really good at problem solving.

 * 🌍  I'm based in Lagos, Nigeria.
 * ✉️  You can contact me at [kawojue08@gmail.com; alwaysappear@gmail.com](mailto:kawojue08@gmail.com; alwaysappear@gmail.com)